 The Wahoo Elemnt Roam is the most expensive bike computer from the company placing it up against the likes of Garmin's Edge 520 Plus.
 As such it also crams in similar specs including mapping navigation and a compact yet rugged build.

-Reliability is what you can expect from Wahoo.
+Reliability is what you can expect from Wahoo, as we've seen from its contribution to the world's best exercise bikes in the form of the Wahoo Kickr Bike.
 This is crucial when out on a ride, something Garmin users may now take for granted.
 But if you want painless pairing and glitch free software then the Elemnt range is the way to go.